erezsh/runtype/docs/dispatch.rst

 Runtype's dispatcher is fast, and will never make an arbitrary choice: in ambiguous situations it will always throw an error.

-As a side-effect, it also provides type-validation to functions.
+As a side-effect, it also provides type validation to functions.
 Trying to dispatch with types that don't match, will result in a dispatch-error.

 Dispatch chooses the right function based on the idea specificity, which means that `class MyStr(str)` is more specific than `str`, and so on:

     MyStr(str) < str < Union[int, str] < object

-It uses the [`isa`](isa.md) module as the basis for its type matching, which means that it supports the use of `typing` classes such as `List` or `Union` (See "limitations" for more on that).
+It uses the :doc:`validation <validation>` module as the basis for its type matching, which means that it supports the use of `typing` classes such as `List` or `Union` (See "limitations" for more on that).

 Some classes cannot be compared, for example `Optional[int]` and `Optional[str]` are ambiguous for the value `None`.
 See "ambiguity" for more details.